posativ/acrylamid/docs/filters.rst

 =======

 All transformations your content is done via filters.
 You an either set them implicit in *conf.yaml* and/or overriding them in your individual blog posts.
 A filter can convert a Markdown-written text into HTML, render MathML from AsciiMathML or just increase HTML-headers by one or two.
-You can specify a filter by setting the key `filters` to a list of your wished filters or simply omit the key, if you've already defined a global filter:
+You can specify a filter by setting the key `filters` to a list of your wished filters, a string with only one filter, or simply omit the key, if you've already defined a global filter:

 ::